Men’s Mags Celebrate Varied Body Types

 Our society’s ideals don’t have to determine our self-esteem, but they usually play a heavy role both in how we see ourselves and in how others see us.
 And so while we can work to move beyond the superficial, we’d all benefit if our culture expanded its notions of beauty, too.

-Posted on May 23, 2012, in body image, feminism, gender, men, psychology, sex, women and tagged body image, feminism, FHM Hot 100, gender, Joan Holloway Mad Men, Maxim Hot 100, Mila Kunis, pop culture, self-esteem, women.
+Posted on May 23, 2012, in body image, feminism, gender, men, psychology, sex and sexuality, women and tagged body image, feminism, FHM Hot 100, gender, Joan Holloway Mad Men, Maxim Hot 100, Mila Kunis, pop culture, self-esteem, women.
 Bookmark the permalink.
-5 Comments.
+7 Comments.